Pick it Son! "Country Boy" Slow and Close up Lesson.

 At the same time I put my skills on this one to the test, playing it at a variety of different speeds to see how it held up.
-As you can see here I was close, but not close enough!
+As you can see I ran sadly out of steam before long!

 In the 8 years since I've not really looked at it.
 Although the intention back then was to finally try and crack it, without the need to do so for gigging purposes the incentive just wasn't strong enough.
 It's always on the back burner though and should the need ever arise to get it up to gig level I'll be using the Taplature approach to do so!

 This week I tried a remake of the slow and close up run through.
 Here it is, now in glorious Taplature!

 Country Boy - Slow and Close Up!

 At this speed anyone can learn to play Country Boy.
 Focus on the awkward bits (beats) individually and there's nothing here you can't do!
 Notes foot tap and count together program everything into you the way it needs to be to become easy.
 It's an ideal candidate for monitoring your progress with, and the coaching sheets in the appendix of my free Crash Course in Taplature let you do exactly that with some of the trickier sections of this one.